She remembers it was a Saturday in the spring of 2007 that she entered a Paris cinema to see her first Thai film.

 Herrera also talked to Sombat Metanee, who once held the Guinness World Record for most film appearances and starred in 1966’s “Suek Bang Rajan” (The Battle of Bang Rajan) and “Chula Trikhun” (1967).

 “[Sombat] remembers so many aspects of that period,” Herrera said of the 81-year-old actor.
 “He helped me understand the gentlemanliness proper to the heroes of old Thai movies.
 He is a genuine suphap burut.”

 Herrera landed rare interviews not only with the heroes of Thai cinema, but its heroines as well.
 Among them was Thai-French Amara Asavanond or “Thailand’s Elizabeth Taylor,” who embodied the a particular kind of heroine in the 1950s – mysterious – especially in her role in “Hao Dong” in which Amara subrogates her father who is the most wanted thief.

 “Thanks to her, I could get the gist of these movies, which are considered lost today,” Herrera said.

-But it’s probably her conversation with “Miss Honey Eyes” Phetchara Chaowarat that Herrera says struck her the most.
+But it’s probably her conversation with “Miss Honey Eyes” Petchara Chaowarat that Herrera says struck her the most.
 The 75-year-old actress went blind from spending so many hours exposed to bright set lights.
 She’s best known for co-starring in more than 100 movies with Mitr Chaibancha – the acting legend who died after falling from a helicopter in 1970 while filming the finale of what would be his last film.
-They became a koo kwan (heartthrob screen couple) and earned the nickname “Mitr-Phetchara.”
+They became a koo kwan (heartthrob screen couple) and earned the nickname “Mitr-Petchara.”

 “I still feel extremely lucky when I think about these times,” Herrera said of her encounters with the Thai film greats.